Teacher Quick Start Guide

 Student aliases are seen on the View student scores and results screen.
 They help you identify your students.
 A sample screenshot:

-Step 4b (student-owned accounts): Instruct your students to create their own accounts and join your class
+Step 4b Mature student accounts (previously called student-owned accounts): Instruct your students to create their own accounts and join your class

 After your students register and activate their account, they will see an option to Join or Leave class in their My Account menu.
 Tell your students the class name to input on this screen.
 Details of this process with some screen-shots can be found here: Help info for joining a class.

-If you have students with email difficulties, or perhaps some other difficulty, and you think they would be better off with a generated account, you can use both types of accounts.
-Go ahead and generate accounts for those students, and follow the step 4a instructions for those students.
+If you have students with email difficulties, or perhaps some other difficulty, and you think they would be better off with a Child student account that doesn't require an email address, you can use a mix of both types of accounts.
+Go ahead and create Child student accounts for those students, and follow the step 4a instructions for those students.

 Other things you can do: